STFleming/emsys_21A_lab5/README.md

-# EmSys Lab 5: ESP32 PWM and Verilog PWM
+# EmSys Lab 5: ESP32 Timer and Verilog Timer

-In this lab you will write some code that will interact with some of the hardware peripherals.
-You will then describe those hardware peripherals in Verilog and simulate them.
+In this lab you will write some code that will interact with some of the ESP32 hardware timer peripherals.
+You will then describe a hardware timer in Verilog and simulate it.
 You must complete the following tasks for this lab:

 * [__Task 1__] configure one of the hardware timer peripherals on the ESP32 device.
 * [__Task 2__] construct the hardware and MMIO interface for one of the ESP32 hardware timers in Verilog.
-* [__Task 3__] configure one of the PWM peripheral to generate a PWM signal on your ESP32 device.
-* [__Task 4__] construct the hardware and MMIO interface for a PWM peripheral in Verilog.

 ## Task 1: Configuring an ESP32 hardware timer